No more fumbling with maps, looking for arrival and departure times or wondering exactly how to take the bus to get where you want to go.

 Clemson Area Transit recently added Google Transit to its website to become the first in the state to offer the service.
 Mass transit in Atlanta and Charlotte also use Google Transit.

 Detailed mapping and data collection necessary for the CARTA system to become part of Google Transit was done with help from the Berkeley-Charleston-Dorchester Council of Governments, Wilkinson said.

 Google must approve the mapping and data work before Google Transit is added to the new CARTA website, Wilkinson said.

-Google Transit will take the fear out of riding the bus for people who have never taken CARTA.
+Google Transit will take the fear out of riding the bus for people who have never taken CARTA, officials said.
 It will probably be the most helpful tool on the new website, said Michelle Emerson, CARTA marketing coordinator.

 The commonly asked question for CARTA is, "When is the bus coming?"
 Google Transit can provide that information, she said.